Citation, DOI & article data

 MRI is recommended in patients with whiplash-associated disorders to evaluate for spur encroachment of the vertebral canal, disc herniations, fractures, ligament abnormalities, infection, or tumor 3.

 Some findings in MRI studies of patients with whiplash-associated disorders are 1,6-8:

 - loss of lordosis

 - ligamentous injury, most often the alar and the transverse ligaments, that may be thicker and with signal alteration, which represents swelling and edema

-- fatty infiltration in the deepest dorsal neck muscle multifidus
+- fatty infiltration of the multifidus muscle of deepest dorsal neck

 - fractures of the articulating facet

 Treatment and prognosis